artnitolog/llm-detection-techniques/README.md

 ### Benchmarking

-To conduct a pairwise fine-tuning experiment, you can use the following hydra config:
+To conduct a pairwise fine-tuning experiment, launch `python run.py` with the following hydra config:

 ```yaml
 mode: benchmark